haampie/camel-up-computer/README.md

 ```

 ## Providing the board situation
 See the file `setup.txt` for an example initial situation, and see setup-meaning.txt for a complete description.
 NOTE: currently the program assumes you enter the camels from back to front!
-So the last camel in the race is number `0` and the currently winning camel `5`.
+So the last camel in the race is numbered `0` and the currently winning camel `5`.

 ## Analyze!
 Analyze the situation by running